Overview

 Understanding and appreciating diverse cultures, beliefs, and experiences offers a therapeutic approach designed to acknowledge and honor clients' cultural diversity.
 Multicultural counseling isn’t a method but a mindset, recognizing that a person's cultural identity can influence their perception1 of the world, their challenges, and the healing process.

 The emphasis in multicultural therapy is on cultural competence, which goes beyond awareness of different cultures.
-Therapists strive to be attuned to cultural nuances, understanding how these can intersect with other factors like gender, age, sexual orientation, and socioeconomic status.
+Multicultural therapists strive to be attuned to cultural nuances, understanding how these can intersect with other factors like gender, age, sexual orientation, and socioeconomic status.
 Doing so can provide their clients with a more holistic and inclusive therapeutic experience.

 How it works